John M Nelson Conservancy

 We invite you to check the current weather conditions in real time by using the Weather Underground app on your smart phone or go to www.wunderground.com on your computer.
 Our station’s designation is “KCACAMPN10”.

-Here is an excerpt from Chapter Eight of the book for your enjoyment: Chapter Eight; Nellie Marshall, Les Bailey and Cedar Slope.
+this wonderful mountain home for many people.
+Here is an excerpt from Chapter Nine of the book for your enjoyment:

-As members of the conservancy, our common interests include the Meadow, Conservancy Yard, buildings and RV Park.
+Conservancy Yard, buildings and the RV Park.
 It takes the dedication of volunteers who serve willingly to insure that we preserve and maintain these areas for the enjoyment and use of the community and visitors.
+Thank you to everyone that continuously serves.

 Check-out the web page at;